vernisaz/simcom/README.md

 # Simple Commander (simcom)

 ## Goal
-Mimic Norton Commander like web interface using the websocket.
+Mimic Norton Commander functionality using a  web interface and the websocket.

 ## Technologies
 - Rust